 Actress Saroja Devi, in a conversation with Silverscreen, spoke at length about working with the late DMK leader and erstwhile scriptwriter M Karunanidhi.
 Saroja Devi, who collaborated with him on two films – Iruvar Ullam and Ellorum Innaattu Mannar – said, “Karunanidhi ayya was a great artist and an administrator.
 He dedicated his life to Tamil language and the state that bears its name.
 He wanted the language to be restored to its former glory and undertook so many efforts to make sure that it happened.
 I was always a little wary about speaking his dialogues onscreen, but he cheered me on.
+He would patiently explain the nuances of each line so that they do not get lost in translation.
+That is how dedicated he was.”

 The actress added that she had always felt insecure about speaking Tamil on screen.
 And so, when she had to work with Karunanidhi, Saroja was understandably anxious.
 “I told him about my reservations.
 I was thinking of all possible scenarios.
 I would have even quit.
 His dialogues were high-minded and in pure Tamil.
 I felt that I wasn’t up to the task.
 He told me that my konju Tamil will only add flavour to his work.
 Without his encouragement, I wouldn’t have done those two movies.
 I regret that I couldn’t do more.”